ShihengDuan/shihengduan.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently a postdoctoral researcher at Lawrence Livermore National Laboratory.
-My research focuses on the hydroclimate system, climate change impacts, detection and attribution (D&A), and extreme events.
-I use machine learning and deep learning to study climate, as well as simulations from climate models.
-My broader goal is to integrate AI and climate science to improve prediction, risk assessment, and climate adaptation strategies.
+I am an Atmospheric Scientist dedicated to bridging the gap between climate research and scalable AI solutions.
+My research focuses on the hydroclimate system, where I leverage machine learning and deep learning to investigate climate change impacts and advance the detection and attribution (D&A) of extreme events.
+By integrating physical insights from climate simulations with state-of-the-art AI techniques, I develop robust frameworks for prediction, risk assessment, and adaptation strategies.
+My work aims to provide actionable intelligence that serves both rigorous academic inquiry and high-stakes industry applications.